-While it is not the focus on this sub-section, there may also be arguments that there was no breach of duty or misappropriation when the company employee confirmed the identity of the rubber to the fund manager, depending on the facts and circumstances.
-Indeed, as noted above, Regulation FD does not preclude a company from disclosing immaterial information even if, unbeknownst to the employee, it completes a "mosaic" that provides material trading insight.
-Also, Regulation FD does not apply to all employees but only to senior officials or persons who regularly communicate with investors or the press.
-If the employee in question was both unaware of the materiality of the information and outside the scope of Regulation FD (i.e., was not a senior official or a person who regularly communicates with investors or the press), there would seem not to have been any breach of Regulation FD.
+While it is not the focus on this sub-section, there may also be arguments that there was no breach of duty or misappropriation when the company employee confirmed the identity of the rubber to the fund, depending on the facts and circumstances.
+Indeed, as noted above, Regulation FD provides for a company to disclose immaterial information even if, unbeknownst to the employee, it completes a "mosaic" that provides material trading insight.

-We advise clients not to rely on the "mosaic theory" except where non-materiality is clear-cut.
-The SEC has not formally endorsed the theory in the context of insider trading, and it relies on determinations of "materiality" that are subject to after-the-fact second guessing.
+We advise clients not to rely on the mosaic theory except where non-materiality is clear-cut.
+The SEC has not formally endorsed the theory in the context of insider trading, and it relies on determinations of "materiality" that are subject to after-the-fact second-guessing.
 Some of the "expert network" firms have purported to rely on this approach by collecting non-material information that could, in the aggregate, provide useful investment guidance.
 The SEC has focused on a handful of these firms in the course of insider trading investigations.